tetracorp/k240/docs/_posts/2022-05-24-cut-content.md

 Ax'Zilanth ship #3
 : ![axz_ship_small_3](../images/alien_ships/axz_ship_small_3.gif "axz_ship_small_3"){:.left}
 A small ship with 2 FN speed and 40 Armour.
-The ship's stats say it only has two hardpoints, but it has four listed: a Photon Cannon, Warp Generator, Ion Cannon, and a Disruptor.
+The ship's stats say it only has two hardpoints, but it has four listed: Photon Cannon, Laser, Ion Cannon, and Napalm Orb.

 Tylaran ship #3
 : ![tyl_ship_small_3](../images/alien_ships/tyl_ship_small_3.gif "tyl_ship_small_3"){:.left}
 A small ship with 2 FN speed and 40 Armour.
-It has four hardpoints: Photon Cannon, Laser Cannon, Ion Cannon, and Napalm Orb.
+It has four hardpoints: Photon Cannon, Laser, Ion Cannon, and Napalm Orb.

 Rigellian ship #3
 : ![rig_ship_small_3](../images/alien_ships/rig_ship_small_3.gif "rig_ship_small_3"){:.left}
 A small ship with 2 FN speed and 40 Armour.
-Has four hardpoints: Laser Cannon, Ion Cannon, Napalm Orb, and Photon Cannon.
+Has four hardpoints: Photon Cannon, Laser, Ion Cannon, and Napalm Orb.
 The Photon Cannon deals 0 damage because the Rigellians do not have Photon technology.

 Swixaran ship #3
 : ![swi_ship_small_3](../images/alien_ships/swi_ship_small_3.gif "swi_ship_small_3"){:.left}
 A small ship with 2 FN speed and 40 Armour.
-It has 4 hardpoints: Photon Cannon, Ion Cannon, Napalm Orb, and Laser Cannon.
+It has 4 hardpoints: Photon Cannon, Laser, Ion Cannon, and Napalm Orb.
 The Laser Cannon deals 0 damage because the Swixarans do not use Laser technology.
 The Swixarans also do not normally use Napalm or any other fire-based weapons.

 It's worth noting that for the two species that do use ship #3, they both have oddities.
 The Kll-Kp-Qua's has 80 Armour and zero hardpoints, while the Ore